unicode-org/cldr/docs/ldml/tr35-info.md

 1. From the input unit, use the conversion data in [baseUnit](tr35-info.html#Unit_Conversion) and let the **input base unit** be the baseUnit attribute value.
     * eg, for `pound-force` the baseUnit is `kilogram-meter-per-square-second`.
 2. If there is no such base unit (such as for a an unusual unit like `ampere-pound-per-foot-square-minute`), convert the input unit to a combination of base units, reduce to lowest terms, and normalize.
    Let the **input base unit** be that value.
-    * eg, `ampere-pound-per-foot-square-minute` -> `kilogram-ampere-per-meter-square-second`
+       * eg, `ampere-pound-per-foot-square-minute` ⇒ `kilogram-ampere-per-meter-square-second`
 3. If the **input base unit** has a unitQuantity element, then let the **category** be the quantity attribute value.
        * eg, `force` from `<unitQuantity baseUnit='kilogram-meter-per-square-second' quantity='force'/>`
-3. If the **input base unit** does not have a unitQuantity, let the output unit be the input base unit.
+4. If the **input base unit** does not have a unitQuantity, let the output unit be the input base unit.
    An implementation may also set it to an equivalent metric/SI unit, as in the example below.
    This terminates the algorithm; there is no need to use the unit preferences information.
-	* That is, an implementation can use shorter units as long as long as the combination is equivalent in value.
       * For example, for `ampere-pound-per-foot-square-minute` an implementation could return `kilogram-ampere-per-meter-square-second` or `pascal-ampere`.
+      * That is, an implementation can use shorter metric/SI units as long as long as the combination is equivalent in value.

 ### <a name="Unit_Preferences_Data" href="#Unit_Preferences_Data">Unit Preferences Data</a>

 The CLDR data is intended to map from a particular usage — e.g. measuring the height of a person or the fuel consumption of an automobile — to the unit or combination of units typically used for that usage in a given region.
 Considerations for such a mapping include:

-* The list of possible usages large and open-ended, and will be extended in the future.
+* The list of possible usages is large and open-ended, and will be extended in the future.
-* Even for a given usage such a measuring a road distance, there are multiple ranges in use.
+* Even for a given usage such a measuring a road distance, there are different choices of units based on the particular distance.
   For example, one set of units may be used for indicating the distance to the next city (kilometers or miles), while another may be used for indicating the distance to the next exit (meters, yards, or feet).
 * There are also differences between more formal usage (official signage, medical records) and more informal usage (conversation, texting).
 * For some usages, the measurement may be expressed using a sequence of units, such as “1 meter, 78 centimeters” or “12 stone, 2 pounds”.